-Looking for a kids’ dentist in Grants Pass Oregon?
+Looking for a kids’ dentist in Grants Pass?
+Let Dr. Sara Riechers make their visit to the dentist fun!

 When should you bring your children to the dentist?
 Many parents don’t know that infants should be seen when they get their first tooth or by their 1st birthday at the latest.
 This visit is not only for the child, but also for the parents.
 Dr. Riechers will educate you about dental care for children, along with diet education and preparing for what to expect next.
 It is also a great time for the child to get acquainted with the office, staff and instruments to help prevent dental fears developing in the future.